-Where a student has received multiple detentions, seclusions and possibly suspensions, it may be decided by a senior pastoral leader to place them on a Pastoral Support Plan.
-This is a supportive measure but can also constitute the final opportunity for a student to demonstrate improved behaviour before a permanent exclusion is considered.
+Where a student has received multiple internal exclusions and following a suspension, the Head of Year and /or a senior pastoral leader to place them on a Pastoral Support Plan.
+This is a supportive measure but can also constitute the final opportunity for a student to demonstrate improved behaviour before the next layer of intervention, alternative provision a managed move or a permanent exclusion.

-A Pastoral Support Plan is an agreement between the school, student and parent.
+A Pastoral Support Plan is an agreement between the school, student, and parent.
 There will be clear targets set for the student to meet, along with details of the support the student will receive from the school.
 A date to review the plan will also be agreed.

 The Pastoral Support Plan can be ended at any point if it is clear the student will not meet the targets set.
-At the point the plan is ended the decision can be made to either amend the targets and support as part of a new Pastoral Support Plan, or recommend to the Principal that permanent exclusion is considered.
+At the point the plan is ended the decision can be made to either amend the targets and support as part of a new Pastoral Support Plan or recommend to the principal that permanent exclusion is considered.